 At John Hughes High School, the students are the same as just about every other teenager in a teen movie.
 The popular jock, Jake, takes a bet from Austin, the cocky blonde guy, that he can transform Janey, the pretty ugly girl, into the prom queen before the prom.
 But two people are trying to stop Jake from succeeding: his evil sister, Catherine, the cruelest girl in school, and Priscilla, the bitchy cheerleader.
 And all of their friends are the same as any other teen movie: Areola, the naked foreign exchange student, Les, the beautiful weirdo, Malik, the token black guy, the desperate virgins, Amanda Becker, the perfect girl, Ricky, Janey's obsessed best friend, and Sadie, the VERY old undercover reporter.Written by

-Two bonus scenes at the end: Mr Briggs, in a parody of a scene from "American Pie", talks about a "three-way" while holding two pies.
-The albino folk singer sings about being blinded from her corneas burned out by the sun.
-(This scene comes after all the credits have finished.)
+On some DVD/Blu-Ray editions, but not all, there are two bonus scenes at the end: Mr. Briggs, in a parody of a scene from "American Pie", talks about a "three-way" while holding two pies.
+The albino folk singer sings about being blinded from her corneas being burned out by the sun.
+(This scene comes after all the credits have finished, thus beginning a long tradition of Chris Evans' movies having post-credit coda scenes.)
 See more »

 A 2005 extended DVD cut features 10 minutes of additional footage.
 See more »

 This is the type of movie that people instantly judge because of it's popularity.
 Teen movies have always been considered awful by a lot of critics and a lot of movie fans.
 Several people are annoyed to death by teen movies and dislike the overused stereotypes that they contain.
 Is it that annoyance that created this movie?
 Most people would say it isn't, and that it's just another reason to make another blockbuster teen movie.
 Personally, I think we'll never know.